open-telemetry/oteps/text/0148-sampling-probability.md

 Conveying the inverse of the inclusion probability is convenient for several reasons:

-- A `sample_count` of 1 indicates no sampling was performed
+- A `sample_count` of 1 indicates no sampling was performed.
-- A `sample_count` of 0 indicates an unrepresentative event
+- A `sample_count` of 0 indicates an unrepresentative event.
-- Larger `sample_count` indicates greater representivity
+- A larger `sample_count` indicates greater representativity.
-- Smaller `sample_count` indicates smaller representivity
+- A smaller `sample_count` indicates smaller representativity.
 - The sum of `sample_count` in a sample equals the expected population size.